vladovidiulupu/RepData_PeerAssessment1/PA1_template.md

 totalStepsPerDayMean.imputed <- round(mean(totalStepsPerDay.imputed$steps))
 ```

-The mean total number of steps taken per day is 10766.
+The mean total number of steps taken per day is 9416.

 ```r
 totalStepsPerDayMedian.imputed <- median(totalStepsPerDay.imputed$steps)
 ```

-The median total number of steps taken per day is 10762.
+The median total number of steps taken per day is 10395.

-Because all the NAs were replaced with average values, the number of days with the mean number of steps was drastically increased.
-The average dominates in the histogram and the mean and median are close.
+Because most of the NAs were in intervals where the value was low, the mean for the imputed data is lower than the mean obtained when I ignored the days with missing values.
+This is an example of a dataset where the missing values are correlated with the values of a variable.

 ## Are there differences in activity patterns between weekdays and weekends?